Resources and Links

 The handbook provides instructions and a process for building mathematical models using a variety of examples to answer wide-ranging questions.

-There are Mathematica activities and resources for teachers available at this site.
 A teacher's blog can be found here.

 - Online Mathematics Lessons from India

 A three-week intensive summer program for mathematically gifted students across the nation.
 This program offers mathematically gifted students the opportunity to engage in meaningful problem solving activities and explore in detail areas in advanced mathematics.
 The high quality instruction is provided by renowned lecturers and Math Olympiad coaches.

 A six-week program in which small teams of high school students apply physics, calculus, and programming to determine the orbit of an asteroid from their own observations.
 One of the oldest (since 1959) and most prestigious pre-college research programs, SSP is held on campuses in Socorro, New Mexico, and Ojai, California.
 Current juniors and sophomores are eligible to apply; deadlines are February 25th (first round) and March 25th (final).
 Bright teenagers from around the world come to SSP to spend their days in college-level lectures and their nights doing hands-on astronomical research (to be later archived at the Harvard-Smithsonian Center for Astrophysics).
 Guest lectures from prominent scientists (many of whom are themselves alumni), and field trips to places like the Very Large Array of radio telescopes and NASA's Jet Propulsion Lab round out the curriculum.
 Students describe SSP as an intense, stimulating intellectual and social environment, "the educational experience of a lifetime."
 Emphasis is on teamwork and cooperation; neither grades nor formal credit are given.
 Enrollment is limited to 36 per campus, and seven faculty members live on-site with the students.